 The phaseout of enforcement discretion consists of 5 stages.
-Each Stage enforces a successively greater degree of compliance with the device requirements in the FD&C Act.
+Each Stage enforces a successively greater degree of compliance with the device requirements in the FD&C Act

-Stage 1 May 6, 2025 (compliance with) Medical device reporting (MDR) requirements, correction and removal requirements, and quality system (QS) requirements for complaint files (Note: Complaint files are process for managing complaints and taking Corrective and Preventive Action or CAPA) Stage 2 May 6, 2026 Registration and listing requirements, labeling requirements, and investigational use requirements Stage 3 May 6, 2027 QS requirements other than those for complaint files Stage 4 Nov 6, 2027 Premarket requirements for high-risk (Class III) IVDs offered as LDTs, OR receipt of a premarket submission to the FDA prior to the start date, in which case enforcement discretion applies pending FDA review of submission.
-Stage 5 May 6, 2028 Premarket review requirements for moderate-risk and low-risk IVDs offered as LDTs (that require premarket submissions), OR receipt of a premarket submission prior to the beginning of this stage, in which case enforcement discretion applies pending FDA review of submission.
+STAGE 1 May 6, 2025 (compliance with) Medical device reporting (MDR) requirements, correction and removal requirements, and quality system (QS) requirements for complaint files (Note: Complaint files are process for managing complaints and taking Corrective and Preventive Action or CAPA) STAGE 2 May 6, 2026 Registration and listing requirements, labeling requirements, and investigational use requirements.
+STAGE 3 May 6, 2027 QS requirements other than those for complaint files STAGE 4 May 6, 2027 Premarket requirements for hig-risk (Class III) IVDs offered a LDTs, OR receipt of a premarket submission to the FDA pric to the start date, in which case enforcement discretio applies pending FDA review of submission.
+STAGE 5 May 6, 2028 Premarket review requirements for moderate-risk and low-risk IVDs premarket submission prior to the beginning of this stage, in which case enforcement discretion applies pending FDA review of submission.